CloudyRowly/Binance-public-API-pull-to-Parquet-Demo/readme.md

 A program that demonstate the use of Binance API and the operations on Parquet files.

-Testing for independent read and write off Parquet files.
+Test for independent read and write off Parquet files.

+Test for column selective querying.

 | Design choices made | Reasons                |
 |---------------------| --------------------- |